imankii01/HashNodeBlogBackup/cm48ank4f000709la97ksdqhj.md

 tags: aws, aws-services, top-aws-services-for-devops-engineers

 ---

-Absolutely!
-Let's make it even more comprehensive by expanding each section further, including more details, practical tips, and explanations of the services, how to use them, and additional examples.

----

-# 🌟 **Day 3: Understanding Core AWS Services & AWS Management Console** 🌐

 Welcome to **Day 3** of your AWS learning journey! 🚀 Today, we are going to cover some of the most **essential AWS services** that are foundational for building applications in the cloud.
 These services are the backbone of most cloud architectures and will be critical as you start deploying real-world applications.
 You’ll also get hands-on with the **AWS Management Console**, your central hub for interacting with AWS services.